Deirdre Egan-Ryan

 Programs: English, American Studies

-Deirdre Egan-Ryan is a professor of English and director of academic service-learning at St. Norbert College.
+Deirdre Egan-Ryan is a professor of English and director of faculty development at St. Norbert College.
 She specializes in 20th century American literature.
 Her scholarly work engages with modern American literature and culture, race, ethnic and women’s studies, especially in the context of interdisciplinary modernism.
 Her publications include essays on such literary figures as Zora Neale Hurston, Mina Loy and Gloria Anzaldúa.

 Courses